 There is no weather committee.
 The tournament is conducted on a fish-at-your-own-risk basis.
 If any portion of the tournament is fished and a team or teams land or release fish that match the tournament’s eligible species and minimum weight limits, then prizes will be awarded.

 All participants are expected to maintain a reasonable and sportsmanlike demeanor at all times throughout the tournament.
 Unsportsmanlike or threatening conduct towards tournament organizers or other participants, or any other behavior which the tournament organizers deem inappropriate, in their sole discretion, will result in immediate disqualification of the entire team with no refund of entry fees.

 Participants may lodge protests against any catch which they believe was not made in accordance with these rules.
 All protests must be stated in writing and accompanied by $500.
 The tournament judges may call a protest hearing in their discretion; a protest hearing is not guaranteed.
-All protests will be settled on the day of the incident.
-All protests on July 10, 11 and 12 must be in the hands of the tournament’s designated rules official by 7 p.m. on the day of the alleged incident unless there is a protest regarding a fish that comes to the scales late.
+All protests on July 14, 15 and 16 must be in the hands of the tournament’s designated rules official by 7 p.m. on the day of the alleged incident unless there is a protest regarding a fish that comes to the scales late.
 The protesting party, as well as the accused team members, captain and crew, must be present at any official protest hearing.

 Each participant agrees to submit to a polygraph examination at a time and location as determined by the Tournament management, and at the discretion of Tournament management, following the end of the competition.
 Failure to successfully pass such an examination may result in a test of a second team member; in the event of failure by the second team member, the team shall be disqualified.